petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 ![The cost of automation](/images/single-button/automation-cost.png)

+And so there's the challenge.
+In the absence of other incentives
+(like punishment for irreproducible publications) we can't expect researchers to publish single button reproducible projects without driving down the cost of automation.

 ## So how do we get there?

 By now maybe you agree that single button reproducibility is a good